 Restoring Journalism Maureen Tkacik talks about her life as a journalist, the nothing-based economy, and the future of journalism.
 She suggests abandoning authority and productively channeling narcissism. (via 2p & dd) [more inside]

 The Committee to Protect Journalists has released the 2008 prison census.
 China retains the lead with Tibetan issues bringing them 28 jailed journalists.
 Cuba claims 2nd place with 21 jailed journalists.
 Burma & Eritrea almost tied for 3rd with 14 & 13, respectively.
 But the biggest news is internet journalists are now the largest group of journalists in jail.

+Americans less supportive of 1st amendment.
 Roughly four in 10 people (41%) said the media have too much freedom.
 Four in 10 respondents (39%) believed the First Amendment goes too far in guaranteeing rights.
 71% said it was "very" or "somewhat" important for the government to hold the media in check.

 Freedom of the press?
 You won't be needing that, says the United Nations!